Riverside Girls High School

 Riverside Girls High School is a secondary, public, day school for girls, located in Huntleys Point, New South Wales, a suburb of Sydney, Australia.
-It was founded in 1934, celebrating its 80th Anniversary in 2014.
+It was founded in 1934, celebrating its 80th anniversary in 2014.

 Riverside is divided into two groupings.
 The Junior section consists of the 7th to the 10th grades.
 The Senior section consists of 11th and 12th grade classes.

-Riverside Girls High School has remarkable waterfront views.
 The school's motto is "Facta Non Verba" meaning 'Deeds Not Words'.